Optimize Your Morning Routine for Better Health

 If you give yourself big doses of quick-fix dopamine and dilute your energy at the start of the day by checking the news or your emails, how do you suppose your day will get better?

-Now, these days, you would pull out your trusty chainsaw and get the job done in a couple of hours, probably less.
+Nowadays, you can pull out your trusty chainsaw and get the job done in a couple of hours, probably less.

 But the saying “sharpening your axe” is talking about the axe being YOU and the tools of your trade.
-If you keep using your axe, day in and day out and then keep working with a dull and blunt axe, you’re going to get to the point where you can no longer perform your job correctly.
+If you keep using your axe, day in and day out, and then keep working with a dull and blunt axe, you’ll get to the point where you can no longer perform your job correctly.

-Sure, you can start your days earlier and work later to get your work done.
+Sure, you can start your days earlier and work later to finish your work.

 But this still won’t fix your blunt axe.

-So if we go back to how you start your day, and you think about all of the things you have to do.
-Maybe you have a huge to-do list, perhaps you have some children to care for and maybe, you’re trying to get ahead in life.
+So, if we go back to how you start your day, you might think about all the things you have to do.
+Maybe you have a huge to-do list, perhaps you have some children to care for, and maybe you’re trying to get ahead in life.

 If you distract yourself at the start of the day with everything going on in the world, you’re not preparing yourself for a productive or stress-free day.